lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

             type            zeroGradient;
         }
         frontAndBack
+        front
         {
             type            empty;
         }
+        back
+        {
+            type            empty;
         }
+    }

 The boundary conditions are again set for the patches that were defined in the blockMeshDict.
 Notice how the sides have constant values.
 The top and bottom are symmetry planes and the internal boundaries with the solid grains get a :code:`zeroGradient` condition.
-As we are performing a 2-D simulations, the frontAndBack faces are set to :code:`empty`.
+As we are performing a 2-D simulations, the front and back faces are set to :code:`empty`.

 Remember that units are set by the dimensions keyword.
 The entries refer to the standard SI units [Kg m s K mol A cd].
 By having a 2 in the second and third column, we get the correct units for the kinematic pressure.